 The flag is displayed backwards on the uniform - The explanation is that even these flags should follow the traditional rules of hanging an American flag; the blue section at the highest position of honor and should face towards the front.
 When placed backwards on the right or left arm of a uniform, there arm acts as a flagpole and if the flag were to be moving when they walked, the red and white stripes would flow to the back, leaving the blue section at the highest point.

 The military has a variety of ways to use flags, including the American flag, to communicate with one another, show respect and signify location or rank.
 Throughout United States history, the flag has continually become a symbol for freedom and strength in America.

-All Star Flags has your favorite flag, with the largest assortment of American flags, international, and military, religious, historic and message flags, and so much more!
+All Star Flags has your favorite flag, with the largest assortment of American flags, international, religious, historic and message flags, and so much more!
+We also have a full line of military flags for sale.
 They even have you covered with flagpoles and accessories to help you honor the service of those in the military that protect our freedom.
 Fly your flag proudly today with the help of All Star Flags.